 Getting video ID

 Let’s take some video for example.
-I took this one absolutely randomly.
-It’s looks strange, but we don’t need to care about content.
+I took this one randomly.
+It looks strange, but we don’t need to care about content.

-Our first goal to take ID of the video.
-Those numbers in the end of video URL is video ID.
-So let’s scrape them to separate variable.
+Our first goal is to take ID of the video.
+Those numbers at the end of video URL is video ID.
+So let’s scrape them to separate variables.

 # set target video url target_video_url = 'https://vimeo.com/712159936' # remove slash from the end of the url if target_video_url[-1] == '/': target_video_url = target_video_url[:-1] # get video id from url video_id = target_video_url.split('/')[-1] # check the result print(video_id)

 Let me explain a bit.
-To get video ID we used split function.
-This function make array from string by splitting it by some char.
-To be sure where isn’t slash in the end of URL I added additional check.
-If we remove that check and use split function then result will be different.
+To get video ID we used the split function.
+This function makes an array from a string by splitting it by some char.
+To be sure there isn’t a slash at the end of URL I added one more check.
+If we remove that check and use the split function, then the result will be different.

 Getting project JSON config

-What is next step?
+What is the next step?
 I’ll show you a bit.
-Open Vimeo website and then open web inspector in your browser.
+Open Vimeo website and then open the web inspector in your browser.
 I am using Safari so for me it’s Option + CMD + I shortcut.
-After go to Network tab and chose XHR/Fetch or similar.
-This tab showing all request which browser sends for this page.
+Open Network tab and choose XHR/Fetch or similar.
+This tab shows all requests which the browser sends for this page.
 So now reload the page and get the results.

-You should see there request named “config”.
+You should see a request named “config”.
 This is what we are looking for.

-The server respond with JSON data.
-And that JSON data contains real URL for video file.
+The server responds with JSON data.
+And that JSON data contains real URL for video files.
 Do you know what that means?
-I want to say, if we get real video URL then we could easy download it.
-Thats why we need to get project config to download Vimeo video using Python.
+I want to say if we get a real video URL then we could easily download it.
+That’s why we need to get the project config to download Vimeo video using Python.

-If you open Headers tab (might be different in your browser) for this request, you could see which request type (GET) and which URL we need.
+If you open Headers tab (which might be different in your browser) for this request, you can see which request type (GET) and which URL we need.

 Let’s write code for downloading Vimeo video config.
 I would like to use requests library.
 You could install it with pip via command: